Optimizing positional scoring rules for rank aggregation: Introduction

 We study the above question for {\em positional scoring rules} (or, simply, scoring rules), which have played a central role in social choice theory.
 Two factors that have led to this decision are their simplicity and effectiveness; simplicity follows by their definition and effectiveness is justified by our experimental results.
-In particular, we consider settings in which each agent is asked to rank the same number $d$ of alternatives.
+In particular, we consider settings in which each agent is asked to rank the same number $d$ of alternatives; this is consistent to the ordinal peer grading approach as it has been applied in MOOCs \cite{CKV16,RJ14} or in the NSF pilot \cite{H13}.
 A positional scoring rule in our setting is defined by a scoring vector $(s_1, s_2, ..., s_d)$.
 It takes as input the incomplete individual rankings of the agents and computes scores for alternatives as follows.
 An alternative gets $s_k$ points each time it is ranked $k$-th by an agent and its score is its total number of points.
 The final ranking is obtained by ordering all alternatives in terms of their scores, in non-increasing order.

-Now, a profile of individual incomplete rankings and desired relations for pairs of alternatives (to be thought of as parts of the underlying true ranking) with corresponding weights indicating the importance of each relation, we would like to compute the positional scoring rule whose outcome when applied on the profile maximizes the total weight of the desired pairwise relations it satisfies.
-This is related to learning-theoretic studies where a scoring rule that as consistent as possible to given examples is sought; e.g., see the paper by Boutilier et al. \cite{BCH+15} and Procaccia et al. \cite{PZ+09}.
-The main difference of the current paper (besides our assumption on profiles with incomplete rankings) is its optimization flavour.
-We refer to this seemingly fundamental optimization problem as {\sf OptPSR}.
+The input of our problem consists of a profile of individual incomplete rankings and desired relations for pairs of alternatives (to be thought of as parts of the underlying true ranking) with corresponding weights (indicating the importance of each relation).
+Given this input, we would like to compute the positional scoring rule, whose outcome ---when applied on the profile--- maximizes the total weight of the desired pairwise relations it satisfies.
+We refer to this seemingly fundamental optimization problem as {\sf OptPSR}, standing for ``Optimizing Positional Scoring Rules''.